yueduan/DeepBinDiff/README.md

 4. NLP pre-training?

-The current version uses a on-the-fly training process, meaning we only use the two input binaries for NLP training.
+The current version uses an on-the-fly training process, meaning we only use the two input binaries for NLP training.
 Therefore, we don't need any pre-trained model.
 This will eliminates the OOV problem but will slow down the process a bit.